ledes/Repetitions-Timer-app-for-apple-watch/readme.md

   * Once the countdown reaches 0 the Apple Watch vibrates
   * The user has default countdowns to save time
   * User is able to pause, stop and reset a countdown
-  * The app measure the user's heart beat while using the app.
+  * The app measures the user's heart beat while using the app.

 ### Wireframing